OilProducts/abstractinator/README.md

 ## Overview

 I came up with the idea after reading the [Byte Latent Transformer](https://arxiv.org/pdf/2412.09871) paper.
-They describe a method that could be describe d as "learned tokenization" which works pretty well, but I thought it could be improved (like all things in deep learning) by stacking them.
+They describe a method that could be described as "learned tokenization" which works pretty well, but I thought it could be improved (like all things in deep learning) by stacking them.

 Lots of problems with that idea.